ihmeuw/vivarium/docs/source/tutorials/boids.rst

 --------

-The classic Boids model introduces three *steering* behaviors into a population of birds and simulates their resulting behavior.
-For this to work, we need to track the position and velocity of our birds, so let's start there.
+The classic Boids model introduces three *steering* behaviors into a population of boids and simulates their resulting behavior.
+For this to work, we need to track the position and velocity of our boids, so let's start there.

 .. literalinclude:: ../../../src/vivarium/examples/boids/location.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/location.py`